 How to make a Woman’s Club into an Art Gallery

 It was really a lucky accident for Art Gallery 21 that the Woman’s Club of Wilton Manors was built adjacent to Hagen Park and City Hall during the mid-century era.
 The area around the Woman’s Club, Hagen Park, has changed over the years from a little neighborhood park with a playground and a couple of tennis courts to the state of the art site we have today.
-The “new” City Hall was built facing Wilton Drive and there’s ample parking for the public (except on Saturday nights).
-Over the years that these changes to public land were taking place, Wilton Drive, the designated Arts & Entertainment District, was beginning to change, too.
+City Hall faces Wilton Drive and there’s ample parking for the public (except on Saturday nights).
+Over the years that these changes to public land were taking place, Wilton Drive, the designated Art & Entertainment District, was beginning to change, too.
 Gone was the Junior League Thrift Store, the office supply and hair salon, and the Wings ‘n Things, and in their places, restaurants, bars and specialty shops, bringing a new vibe and new people.
 It’s not uncommon to hear about someone who came here to visit and loved the “small town” feel so much that they came back to live here.